zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

   What was the most popular race between 2008 and 2020 according to the fans?
 This would be interesting to find out, as that race is likely to have a lot of the key factors that fans appreciate.

-1. On the homepage, click "Data", then click the "Races" dataset to create a new visualization project.
+1. On the homepage, click "Data", then click the "Races" dataset to create a new visualization workbook.

 	  ![](images/click-races3.png)